 There are also several other short courses you can take to gain invaluable skills.
 A popular option is bootcamps, which are short term, intense training sessions.
 A quick Google search will pull up pages and pages of options – just be sure to pick one with credentials.

 At Salt, we make the entire process easy by connecting you with potential employers that match your skills and aspirations.
 You can also browse hundreds of job listings on our website.
-You can view our open jobs here.
+You can view our available jobs here.